The 99-Year History of Mt. Olive Pickle Company

 Did you know that Mt.
 Olive is the number one best-selling pickle brand in the entire United States?
 Its best-selling flavor is Kosher Dill.

-From its original extent of just one acre, the company now occupies 180.
-It also owns 1.2 million square feet worth of manufacturing and warehouse space.
-The firm also possesses a massive tank yard.
-1,100 fiberglass tanks stand on the yard, with a combined storage capacity that can accommodate over 40 million pounds of cucumbers.
+From its original extent of just one acre, the company now has operations encompassing 1.5 million square feet of production and warehouse space spread over 250 acres.
+Mt.
+Olive also possesses a massive tank yard of 1,100 fiberglass tanks, with a combined storage capacity that can accommodate over 40 million pounds of cucumbers.

 To say that the future continues to look bright for the firm would be an understatement.
 Mt.
 Olive Pickle Company has grown from humble roots to become a national treasure.